matt2ology/csc196p-poc-project-01-nfc/README.md

-# csc196p-poc-project-01-nfc

-CSC 196P - Proof of Concept - Project 01 - NFC
+# CSC 196P - Proof of Concept - Project 1: RFID

 This project is to demonstrate one's ability to utilize technologies and the cloud (via [Firebase](https://firebase.google.com/)).